NiBabel Developer Guidelines¶

 Pre-commit hooks¶

-NiBabel uses pre-commit_ to help committers validate their changes before committing.
-To enable these, you can use pipx:
+NiBabel uses pre-commit to help committers validate their changes before committing.

 python -m pip install pre-commit